kammitama5/kammitama5.github.io/_posts/2018-6-13-Wednesday-June-13th.md

 ## I'm going to PLDI
 - I was chosen as both a student volunteer *and* a scholarship recipient for PLMW.
 So I'm excited about attending.
-Plus, it's in Philly, and Ben said he'd be there.
+Plus, it's in Philly, and [Ben](https://en.wikipedia.org/wiki/Benjamin_C._Pierce) said he'd be there.
 I'm not sure if I mentioned I had been helping him get contacts for some research a while ago.
 Since he's at UPenn, it's easy for him to get to PLDI, and it would be a nice opportunity to catch up.
 He's a *really* nice guy in person!
-Gabe said he went to school there and he hadn't met him, and I here I am, on the other side of the country, chatting with the guy LOL.
+Gabe said he went to school there and he hadn't met him, and here I am, on the other side of the country, chatting with the guy LOL.

 ## Anyways, I'm burning out